 Modern medical science has made us all a little careless about our limbs.
 Lost a hand chopping a carrot?
 Who cares!
 The doctor can get you a replacement.
 Lost a leg trying to impress people by standing in a fire?
 So what!
-Pop over to your local walk-in and they'll hand you a brand new one, for free!
+Pop over to your local walk-in, and someone will hand you a brand new one for free!

-The same goes for internal organs; take actor and man of loud voice, Brian Blessed, for instance, who after a recent on-stage heart attack had a £27,000 pacemaker installed, which he claimed made him feel like a "million dollar man".
+The same goes for internal organs—take English actor and man of loud voice, Brian Blessed, for instance, who after a recent on-stage heart attack had a $38,000 pacemaker installed, which he claimed made him feel like a "million dollar man."
 Afterwards, he said: "Now I can do anything.
 I just wish they'd given me another cock.
 That's what I said to the doctors.
 They said, 'How are you feeling Brian?'
 I said, 'Great!
 Now I'd just like a 20-year-old cock!'"

 What problems might you encounter?

 The challenge is for the blood vessels to remain unblocked the first few days after the operation, because they're very small.
 Following a successful penis transplant, the penis should work normally in terms of erections, urination, orgasm, and ejaculation.
 However, sensation at the penis glans will most likely be compromised.
 The main problem with penis transplants in comparison to phalloplasty [reconstructing a penis surgically] is that the patient would need to take immunosuppressive drugs for the rest of his life.

 Where do the donors come from?
 Is "penis" something you can check on a donor card?

 Donors would need be dead or brain-dead men, as with other types of transplants.
 There are very strict bio-ethical issues around getting donor organs from living patients.
 Also, men getting genital re-assignment surgery cannot donate their penises because a number of anatomical parts of the penis are used to construct a vagina.

 Why might someone want to get a penis transplant?